 You are here

 5 Things to Know About the National Cherry Blossom Festival in Washington, DC

-Check out these five things you need to know about the National Cherry Blossom Festival and DC's famous cherry blossom trees.
+Check out these things you need to know about the National Cherry Blossom Festival and DC's famous cherry blossom trees.

 During the National Cherry Blossom Festival, the most popular place to visit the cherry blossom trees is at the Tidal Basin, which provides great photo ops near the Jefferson Memorial, Franklin Delano Roosevelt Memorial and the Martin Luther King, Jr. Memorial.

 The majority of blossoms are located near the Tidal Basin and along the shoreline of East Potomac Park, extending all the way to Hains Point.
 Meanwhile, small clusters of trees can be found along the National Mall, just northwest of the Lincoln Memorial and around the Washington Monument.
 Off-the-radar cherry blossom trees can be found at the National Arboretum, Anacostia Park, Dumbarton Oaks in Georgetown, Stanton Park and Oxon Run Park.

 Last but not least, do your part in helping to protect the National Mall and the cherry blossoms.
 We kindly remind you to look at the blossoms, but never pick them (it’s against the law).

 Family-friendly activities, exciting events and fundraisers occur throughout the festival.
 The major events include: